1.1 ‘St Mary’s University’ of St Mary’s University, Waldegrave Road, Twickenham, London TW14SX.

 11.1 Payment for each term must be made in full prior to the first session.
 For returning members, if fees are not paid by the deadline date stated in the renewal notice, the place will be offered to the next child on the waiting list.

-11.2 Places cannot be held or confirmed until payment, in cash or by card, has been made.
+11.2 Places cannot be held or confirmed until payment, by card, has been made.
 American Express, cheques and childcare vouchers are not accepted.

 11.3 Refunds will only be provided if a cancellation occurs within the 15-day cooling-off period.
 A £10 administration fee will be deducted.